CESSProject/cess-miner/README.md

 | claim    |            | Claim reward                                   |

 ## 🟢 Start mining
-The bucket program has two running modes: foreground and background.
+The miner program has two running modes: foreground and background.

-> :warning: If you are not running the bucket program with root privileges, make sure that the user you are currently logged in to has all permissions for the workspace directory you have configured.
+> :warning: If you are not running the `miner` program with root privileges, make sure that the user you are currently logged in to has all permissions for the workspace directory you have configured.
 If you are logged in as `user`, the configured directory is `/cess`, and your signature account is `cXfyomKDABfehLkvARFE854wgDJFMbsxwAJEHezRb6mfcAi2y`, execute the following command to grant permissions:
 ```
 chown -R  user:user /cess/cXfyomKDABfehLkvARFE854wgDJFMbsxwAJEHezRb6mfcAi2y/
 ```

 ### Foreground operation mode

 The foreground operation mode requires the terminal window to be kept all the time, and the window cannot be closed.
-You can use the screen command to create a window for the bucket and ensure that the window always exists.
+You can use the screen command to create a window for the miner and ensure that the window always exists.
-Create and enter the bucket window command:
+Create and enter the miner window command:
 ```
-screen -S bucket
+screen -S miner
 ```
-Press `ctrl + A + D` to exit the bucket window without closing it.
+Press `ctrl + A + D` to exit the miner window without closing it.

 View window list command:
 ```
 screen -ls
 ```
-Re-enter the bucket window command:
+Re-enter the miner window command:
 ```
-screen -r bucket
+screen -r miner
 ```

 **method one**

-Enter the `bucket run` command to run directly, and enter the information according to the prompt to complete the startup:
+Enter the `miner run` command to run directly, and enter the information according to the prompt to complete the startup:

 ```
-# ./bucket run
+# ./miner run
 >> Please enter the rpc address of the chain, multiple addresses are separated by spaces:
 wss://testnet-rpc0.cess.cloud/ws/ wss://testnet-rpc1.cess.cloud/ws/ wss://testnet-rpc2.cess.cloud/ws/
 >> Please enter the workspace, press enter to use / by default workspace: